WHAT TO DO IF YOU HAVE BEEN SEXUALLY ASSAULTED

 Morgantown, WV 26506

-If the assault takes place off campus, students and/or victims should call 911 to contact Fayette or Kanawha County Sheriff, Montgomery Police Department, or the WV State Police.
+If the assault takes place off campus, students and/or victims should call 911 to contact Raleigh County Sheriff, Beckley Police Department, or the WV State Police.

 You may also file a Title IX compliant electronically or anonymously through the Division of Diversity, Equity and Inclusion.4.
 Consider whether you want to file charges with the Police and/or through the West Virginia University Institute of Technology Dean of Students Office.